Alain Despert

 Alain, Fernand, Gerard Despert (June 6, 1943 – February 14, 2024) was a French-American postmodern artist.
-He combined elements of pointillism, instinctual/spontaneous lines and vibrant colors to create his bold paintings.
+He combined elements of pointillism, instinctual and spontaneous lines-- incorporating his unique talent of combining colors to create his bold paintings.

 Despert moved to the island of Bora Bora, French Polynesia in 1986.
 His paintings were first discovered by famed Hollywood photographer Slim Aarons while visiting Bora Bora to photograph the island for an article for Town & Country magazine.
 A half page photograph of Despert and his paintings was included in the article published in the magazine.

 In 1990, Despert moved to New York City to pursue his artistic dream.
 Shortly after his arrival, his work was noticed by Michel Roux CEO of Crillon Importers and marketer/distributor of Absolut Vodka in the United States.
 Mr. Roux created the Absolut Artists advertising campaign when he commissioned Andy Warhol to paint the Absolut bottle.
 Roux added Despert to the Absolut Artists collection.
 ABSOLUT DESPERT, depicting the bottle floating in the lagoon of Bora Bora, appeared full page in magazines such as Art & Antiques and Connoisseur.
 Despert's career as an artist was established.
 Other commissioned artists included Keith Haring, Ed Ruscha and Damien Hirst.

+Photo of Alain and his paintings by Slim Aarons for Town & Country magazine.